onedata/oneclient/README.md

 Some options in the config file can be overridden using environment variables, whose names are capitalized version of the config options.
 For the up-to-date list of supported environment variables please refer to *oneclient* [manpage](man/oneclient.1).

+### Debugging

+In order to enable a verbose debug log, *oneclient* has to be compiled in debug mode.
+Debug builds of *oneclient* provide 2 additional command line flags, which provide fine grained control over debug logs:

+  * `-v n` - where `n` determines the default verbose log level (`1` - enables most important debug messages, `2` - enables function call trace)
+  * `--verbose-log-filter <filter>` - allows to specify which compilation units should be included in the debug log and at which level (e.g. `cephHelper=2,fsLogic=1,*Cache=0`)

 ## Running oneclient docker image

 Running dockerized *oneclient* is easy: